Kenner Products: Products and product lines

 One of Kenner's original products was the "Bubble-Matic," a toy gun that blew bubbles.
 An "updated" version was available at least as late as the mid-1960s.
 Kenner introduced its popular Girder and Panel building sets construction toy in 1957, the Give-a-Show projector in 1959, the Easy-Bake Oven in 1963, the Electric Mold Master also in 1963, the Spirograph drawing toy in 1966, and the Starting Lineup sports action figure collectible line in 1988.

 Kenner Products obtained the rights to produce Star Wars action figures and playsets for the Star Wars trilogy from 1976 through 1985.
-After Kenner acquired the license to produce Star Wars toys when the Mego Corporation rejected it in 1976, Kenner popularized the 3.75 inch action figure that became an industry standard that continues to dominate the action figure toy market.
+After Kenner acquired the license to produce Star Wars toys when the Mego Corporation rejected it in 1976, Kenner popularized the 3.75 inch action figure that became an industry standard.
 Kenner also produced toys related to the popular 1970s TV series The Six Million Dollar Man and the 1979 sci-fi movie Alien.
 In 1981, Kenner belatedly entered the diecast toy car market, with a short-lived range called Fast 111's.
 The 1980s also saw the release of the "Fashion Star Fillies" line of model horses, a product discontinued by the end of the decade.

 One of Kenner's most highly acclaimed lines was the Super Powers Collection, produced from 1984 to 1986.
 These action figures were based on the famed superheroes of DC Comics.
 What made the line so successful was that the characters were modeled almost exactly from the style guide of the company; and also, each character performed some "action."
 For example, if Superman's legs are squeezed, he would throw a punch.
-Furthermore, Kenner was able to commission some of the characters' creators like Jack Kirby for his New Gods characters and George Perez for Cyborg to design the action figures.
+Furthermore, Kenner was able to commission some of the characters' creators like Jack Kirby for his New Gods characters and George Pérez for Cyborg to design the action figures.
 In 1985, DC Comics named Kenner as one of the honorees in the company's 50th anniversary publication Fifty Who Made DC Great for its work on the Super Powers Collection.